How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 • Made in the USA

-• Eco conscious brand
+• Eco-conscious brand

 Cons

-• Can only be hand washed
+• It can only be hand-washed

 Best Natural Jute Mat: